calebanthony/gridsome-bulma/README.md

 2. `cd my-gridsome-site` to open folder
 3. `gridsome develop` to start local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

+## Contributing
+Fork the repo and run `docker-compose up` to enable the development environment.